vyos/vyos-documentation/docs/debugging.rst

 Priorities
 ==========

 VyOS CLI is all about priorities.
 Every CLI node has a corresponding ``node.def`` file and possibly an attached script that is executed when the node is present.
 Nodes can have a priority, and on system bootup - or any other ``commit`` to the config all scripts are executed from lowest to higest priority.
 This is good as this gives a deterministic behavior.

 To debug issues in priorities or to see what's going on in the background you can use the ``/opt/vyatta/sbin/priority.pl`` script which lists to you the execution order of the scripts.

+.. stop_vyoslinter
 .. _vyatta-cfg: https://github.com/vyos/vyatta-cfg
 .. _bootchart.conf: https://github.com/vyos/vyos-build/blob/current/data/live-build-config/includes.chroot/etc/systemd/bootchart.conf
 .. include:: /_include/common-references.txt
+.. start_vyoslinter